Decoding Correlated Errors in Quantum LDPC Codes

-Short cycles (the shortest and most harmful being the 4-cycle) can lead to early error floors, where the decoder becomes trapped on certain error patterns~\cite{raveendran2021trapping,beni2025tesseractsearchbaseddecoderquantum}, so that further reductions in the physical error rate no longer significantly improve the logical error rate.
+Short cycles (the shortest and most harmful being the 4-cycle) can lead to early error floors, where the decoder becomes trapped on certain error patterns~\cite{raveendran2021trapping,beni2025tesseractsearchbaseddecoderquantum}, causing a shallower -- potentially nearly flat -- decline in the logical error rate as the physical error rate decreases.
 This has motivated various approaches to enhance MP decoding performance, including heuristics to improve convergence and accuracy, post-processing techniques, and diversity or ensemble-based decoding methods (see related works, below).
 In contrast, our approach focuses on modifying the decoding graph rather than the MP decoding algorithm itself, while enabling ``vanilla'' MP decoders to perform their intended inference task more accurately.

-Besides accuracy, the challenge of QLDPC decoding is further compounded by (1) circuit-level errors, captured by the detector error model, (2) the presence of correlations between $X$, $Y$, and $Z$ errors~\cite{beni2025tesseractsearchbaseddecoderquantum}, and (3) the requirement for real-time decoding, as timely error correction is essential to prevent backlog issues and maintain fault tolerance in quantum computation~\cite{RevModPhys.87.307, Battistel_2023, wang2024efficient}.
+Besides accuracy, the challenge of QLDPC decoding is further compounded by (1) circuit-level errors, captured by the detector error model, (2) the presence of correlations between $X$, $Y$, and $Z$ errors~\cite{beni2025tesseractsearchbaseddecoderquantum}, and (3) the requirement for real-time decoding, as timely error correction is essential to prevent backlog issues and maintain fault tolerance in quantum computation~\natcomm{\cite{RevModPhys.87.307, Battistel_2023}}\arxiv{\cite{RevModPhys.87.307, Battistel_2023,wang2024efficient}}.
 Our approach tackles these challenges and sets new benchmarks in decoding performance, achieving the highest accuracy with unprecedented speed for the bivariate bicycle (BB) codes of distance $6$ to $12$ from~\cite{bravyi2024high}.